stefnotch/naga_oil/importing_specification.md

 // lighting.wgsl
 #include <math.wgsl>
 ```
 would not work, since anything defined in `math.wgsl` would be imported twice.
-In C-land, this is solved by using include guards.
-(TODO: check if the name is correct)
+In C-land, this is solved by using *include guards*.

 Another drawback is that using the same name twice is impossible.
 In C-land, this leads to pseudo-namespaces, where major libraries will prefix all of their functions with a few symbols.
-An example of this is the Vulkan API `vkBlabla` (TODO: examples from vk API)
+An example of this is the Vulkan API `vkBeginCommandBuffer` or `vkCmdDraw`.

 A future drawback is that "privacy" or "visibility" becomes very difficult to implement.
-Everything that is importing is automatically public and easily accessible.
+Everything that is imported is automatically public and easily accessible.
-In C-land, the workaround is header files.
+In C-land, the workaround is using header files.
 In other languages, such as Python, the convention ends up being "anything prefixed with an underscore `_` is private".

 ## Using a higher level language